StackStorm/st2docs/docs/source/inquiries.rst

     - resource_uid: "inquiry:"
       permission_types:
         - "inquiry_respond"

-To grant more specific permissions to users or roles, use the ``users`` and ``roles`` parameters when invoking the ``core.ask`` action in a workflow.
-A user must be in at least one of the roles listed in the ``roles`` parameter, if any, in order to respond to an Inquiry.

 Inquiries also honor execution permissions for the workflow they were generated from.
 For instance, if user``iinherit`` has ``action_execute`` permissions on the workflow ``examples.mistral-ask-basic``, they don't need to be explicitly granted ``inquiry_respond`` permissions - this is done automatically.